mathiskakal/moonshot/documents/rexmax-specifications.md

 ### 4) Project Methodology (How)

+> [!NOTE]
+> This part has already been covered in the project charter.
+It is also here for accessibility.

 30 days of learning, of which:

 - 8 days of professional training on supply chain and inventory management,